 Being an attentive and alert driver can help prevent crashes that lead to unintentional injury and death.
 With the rapid adoption of smartphones in the United States, distracted driving has become a hot topic in traffic safety.
 While cell phones and navigation devices often are the culprit when it comes to distracted driving, conventional distractions such as interacting with passengers and eating also contribute to crashes.
 Distracting tasks can affect drivers in different ways and can be categorized as visual, manual, and cognitive distraction.

 How Common is Driver Cell Phone Use?

-Over the last seven years, the prevalence of drivers using hand-held cell phones at any given daylight moment has decreased from 5.2% of drivers in 2012 to 3.2% in 2018.
-The slight increase from the 2017 record low of 2.9% was not statistically significant.
+Over the last eight years, the prevalence of drivers using hand-held cell phones at any given daylight moment has decreased from 5.2% of drivers in 2012 to 2.9% in 2019.
 These figures are from the National Occupant Protection Use Survey (NOPUS) conducted by NHTSA, which is the only national estimate of driver cell phone use based on driver observations.
-NHTSA also estimates that 9.7% of drivers were using some type of phone, either handheld or hands-free, at typical daylight moment in 2018.
-Because of changes to the estimate method, this overall estimate is not comparable to previous years.
+NHTSA also estimates that 8.8% of drivers were using some type of phone, either hand-held or hands-free, at any typical daylight moment in 2019.

-The percent of drivers manipulating hand-held electronic devices has increased 1,500%, from 0.2% in 2005 to 3.2% in 2018, but has decreased from the record high of 4.3% in 2014.
+The percent of drivers manipulating hand-held electronic devices has increased 1,300%, from 0.2% in 2005 to 2.9% in 2019.
 Among other activities, this observation includes text messaging as well as manipulating devices such as MP3 players.
-Drivers observed with visible headsets remains low at 2.1% in 2018.
+Drivers observed with visible headsets remains low at 0.4% in 2019.